hmslima/sambahsacompletegrammar/sambahsa.md

 One of the goals of this grammar is being the most complete as possible, in other words, the goal is to cover the most basic until the elements that will only rarely appear in the most erudite literature.
-There will be things here optional forms of the indicative of present, that rarely are used, but this grammar has the obligation of presenting.
+There will be things here like optional forms of the indicative of present, that rarely are used, but this grammar has the obligation of presenting it.
 Focus only in what is necessary for you!

 The language also has a very rich phonology, there are sounds that